 When the four heart valves around your heart are functioning properly they allow blood to flow in one direction either toward or away from your heart.
 When not functioning properly, heart valves can allow blood to flow in the wrong direction, known as regurgitation.
 Other forms of valvular disease include valvular stenosis or insufficiency and others.
 Learn the causes of heart valve conditions, symptoms and treatment methods as well as methods of prevention.

 The function of the heart’s valves is to prevent blood flowing backwards.
 Pulmonary valve stenosis is a condition affecting one of the heart’s four valves: the pulmonary valve.
 This article describes how the heart valve works and the symptoms and treatments associated with this condition.

-A Guide to First Degree Heart Block A mild slowing down of the conduction of electrical impulses between the chambers of the heart is a first degree heart block.
+A mild slowing down of the conduction of electrical impulses between the chambers of the heart is a first degree heart block.
 Is it something to be concerned about?
 Find out more about the causes, symptoms and treatment of this condition.